North American stock markets up in early trading

-TORONTO — The financial sector and utility stocks helped lift Canada's main stock index in early trading, while U.S. stock markets also climbed higher.
+TORONTO — Canada's main stock index posted a triple-digit advance in early trading, powered by a broad-based rally on the Toronto Stock Exchange led by the financial and industrial sectors, while U.S. stock markets also surged higher.

-The November crude oil contract was up 18 cents at US$39.47 per barrel and the November natural gas contract was down four cents at US$2.52 per mmBTU.
+The November crude contract was down 94 cents at US$39.73 per barrel and the November natural gas contract was up 15 cents at US$2.67 per mmBTU.

 Companies in this story: (TSX:GSPTSE, TSX:CADUSD=X)